-A shuttle-bus service will be available to transport participants between the ILO headquarters building and the Palais des Nations (five- to ten-minute ride).
+A shuttle-bus service will be available to transport participants between the ILO headquarters building and the Palais des Nations.
+The journey takes five to ten minutes.

 Car parking space at the Palais des Nations will be limited, and participants are consequently encouraged to use public transport, or ILO car parks and the shuttle-bus service.